- Print

 You'll need the following before you begin:

-- Docker is installed and working with network access to your desired on-prem applications.
+• Docker (and Docker Compose) installed and working with network access to your desired on-prem applications.

 Internally, the appliance only needs to be able to contact your configured on-prem services on the various ports required for the service.
 LDAPS (port 636), MySQL (3306), MS-SQL (1433), etc.